jackfranklin/jQuery-Form-Validator/README.md

 - test and document cross-browser support

 ## Changelist

+__Version 0.6__
+- changed the response object to return each field and its error messages indidividually - thanks @joshstrange for the initial idea and some of the code.

 __Version 0.5__
 - Fixed a typo in the README - thanks @joshstrange